WKU Faculty-Led Study Abroad programs (FLSA) are to be planned, administered, and assessed based on these guiding principles:

 It is recognized that the new model will be implemented over time and adjustments will be made as needed.
 The goal is to increase and improve FLSA programs and support leaders in all phase their programs.
 The manual is intended to make the process of creating a FLSA program more accessible and transparent to faculty.

-The Office of International Programs, led by the Chief International Officer, has primary responsibility to expand opportunities for the active engagement of students in international learning experiences both off-campus and on-campus.
-The CIO retains the right to approve or deny an FLSA program.
+Office of International Programs (OIP) is led by the Chief International Officer for Global Learning (CIO) with primary responsibility to expand opportunities for the active engagement of students in international learning experiences both off-campus and on-campus.

-The International Education Advisory Council (IEAC) is composed of faculty representing the various academic colleges who advise the CIO on issues related to internationalization at WKU.
+International Education Advisory Council is composed of faculty representing the various academic colleges who advise the CIO on issues related to internationalization at WKU.

 Faculty-Led Study Abroad Courses